penpenpng/vitest-nostr/README.md

   await expect(relay).toReceiveREQ();

   // If the mock relay has already received the REQ,
-  // the relay will automatically determine from the subId where to deliver the EVENT. relay.emitEVENT("sub1");
+  // the relay will automatically determine where to deliver the EVENT, based on given subId. relay.emitEVENT("sub1");

   // ditto